 True Innovation Fellow

-The True Innovation Fellowship provides a young person the opportunity to participate in the creation of a technology solution that addresses LGBTQ homelessness.
-The Fellow will gain experience researching and evaluating existing technologies, developing user stories, and collaborating with other technology professionals across the country.
+The True Innovation Fellowship provides a young person the opportunity to participate in the creation of unique content for the True Colors Fund online learning platform.
+The Fellow will gain experience developing curriculum, writing course scripts, researching e-learning best practices, and storyboarding original videos lesson formats.

 True Production Fellow